YasserLoukniti/Movies/Movie1 (3).md

 ## Overview

-"Casa del Papel," known as "Money Heist" in English, is a gripping Spanish television series that has captivated audiences worldwide.
+"La Casa del Papel," known as "Money Heist" in English, is a gripping Spanish television series that has captivated audiences worldwide.
 This thrilling crime drama revolves around a group of robbers who plan and execute heists on the Royal Mint of Spain and the Bank of Spain.
 The series is known for its intricate plot, memorable characters, and the enigmatic leader known as "The Professor."

 ## Key Characters